tonytsheng/DBHUB/ANALYTICS/OPENSEARCH/readme.md

 - create s3 bucket
 - create iam role
 - register a repository to keep the manual snapshots
+- don't need to do this for automated snaps
+  - For domains running OpenSearch or Elasticsearch 5.3 and later, OpenSearch Service takes hourly automated snapshots and retains up to 336 of them for 14 days.
+Hourly snapshots are less disruptive because of their incremental nature.
+They also provide a more recent recovery point in case of domain problems
 ```
 curl -PUT "https://search-os100-r2nzbuvapidbpw36nzem54ma7q.us-east-2.es.amazonaws.com/_snapshot/os100.1"
 '{